 Going beyond this snapshot of core features and characteristics, what are the differences between the Panasonic Lumix DMC-GX8 and the Sony Alpha A6000?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic GX8 vs Sony A6000

 An illustration of the physical size and weight of the Panasonic GX8 and the Sony A6000 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GX8 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably smaller (22 percent) than the Panasonic GX8.
 Moreover, the A6000 is markedly lighter (29 percent) than the GX8.
 It is worth mentioning in this context that the GX8 is splash and dust resistant, while the A6000 does not feature any corresponding weather-sealing.